 Before exiting the bamboo forest, you may notice a sublime traditional villa at the top of the hill.
 The Okochi-Sanso Villa, as it is known, is the former home of Denjiro Okochi, who was famous for his roles in Japanese silent films and period dramas (including the The Tale of Genji in 1951).
 The villa is a truly grand complex encompassing its own altar, study, teahouse and museum devoted to Okochi.
 Amongst the buildings are countless gardens with a wide variety of plant life in all four seasons.

 The Okochi-Sanso Villa is open between 9:00 and 16:00 for an admission fee of ¥1,000.
 Although this may seem quite hefty, it is well worth a visit to complete your experience in Arashiyama.

-From Kyoto Station you can take city buses 28, 71, 72 and 73 or the train to Saga Arashiyama Station on the JR Sagano line.
+From Kyoto Station, you can take city buses 28, 71, 72 and 73, or the train to Saga Arashiyama Station on the JR Sagano Line.

 From the area around Shijo Kawaramachi (central Kyoto), city buses 11 and 28 also leave for the bamboo grove.
-Or you can take the train from Shijo Omiya Station to Arashiyama Station on the Henkyu railway.
+Or you can take the train from Shijo Omiya Station to Arashiyama Station on the Hankyu railway.